 Success as a manager is heavily influenced by how well your team operates and what kind of results they achieve.
 Is your team able to solve problems?
 Can they resolve conflict?
 Are they enthusiastic and motivated to do their best?
 Do they work well together?
 This eLearning course is designed for participants who want to develop their team leadership skills and unleash the talent of their individual team members.

 - Identify different types of teams.

-- Build teamwork by recognizing and tapping into the 12 characteristics of an effective team.
+- Build teamwork by recognising and tapping into the 12 characteristics of an effective team.

 - Promote trust and rapport by exploring your team player style and how it impacts group dynamics.

-- Recognize the key elements that move a team from involvement to empowerment and how to give these elements to your team.
+- Recognise the key elements that move a team from involvement to empowerment and how to give these elements to your team.

 - Develop strategies for dealing with team conflict and common problems.

 - Organisations today, types of teams, team norms

 - Stages of team development and shaping factors

 - The trust/relationship model

 - SWOT analysis and developing team action plans